 National Park Service publications.
-The following publication is available from the National Park Service.
+The following publications are available, usually free of charge, from the National Park Service.
 For information contact the Regional Director in your National Park Service Regional Office, or write: Associate Director, Cultural Resources, and Keeper, National Register of Historic Places, National Park Service, P.O.
-Box 37217, Washington, DC 20013-7127.
+Box 37127, Washington, DC 20013-7127.

 Secretary of the Interior's Standards and Guidelines for Preservation Planning, Identification, Evaluation, and Registration.
 Federal Register, Thursday, September 29, 1983, pp. 44716-28 (48 FR 44716-28).
-Available with other standards and guidelines as the Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation.
+Available bound with other standards and guidelines as the Secretary of the Interior's Standards and Guidelines for Archeology and Historic Preservation.
+Resource Protection Planning Process.
+Washington, DC: U.S. Department of the Interior, National Park Service, Interagency Resources Division, 1980.